 - Do you have a communication plan in place, including a customer communication plan?

 - What went well during the first shutdown?

 - What should you do differently or better?

 At Solution Builders we publish a monthly newsletter that allows us to communicate important things that are relevant to our existing clients and customers.

 In the midst of a shutdown, or some sort of crisis, are you doing the same?
 Your customers care about you and you care about them, so why not craft a plan to communicate with them?
 Do your customers know what you’re doing in response to a shutdown?
 How much you should communicate with your customers?
 And alongside communication with your customers, you should be communicating with your employees: have you reviewed and disseminated your work-from-home policies with all employees?

 Your customers are important to you and talking with them is important for everyone’s efficiency and safety.

-Do the managers inside your company know the steps of how you’ll handle another shutdown?
+Are your managers aware of the steps of how you’ll handle a shutdown?
 Do all your managers understand the ‘why’ behind what you’re doing?
-Do all of your business partners understand your response and the reasoning behind it?
+Have you informed all of your business partners and do they understand your response and the reasoning behind it?
 Is everyone aligned?